 or

-(b) if the Inspector becomes a bankrupt or applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with his or her creditors or makes an assignment of salary for their benefit.
+(b) if the Inspector is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws.

 (2) In subsection (1)(a)(i) —

 misbehaviour includes conduct that renders the Inspector unfit to hold office as Inspector even though the conduct does not relate to any function of the office.